canjs/canjs/docs/can-canjs/canjs.md

 __Extensions and Plugins__

-CanJS has a many extensions and plugins that go beyond state management and templates:
+CanJS has many extensions and plugins that go beyond state management and templates:

 - [can-route Hashchange] and [can-route-pushstate pushstate] routing